Terracotta-OSS/terracotta-platform/dynamic-config/README.md

 ```

 Do an offheap addition at runtime:
-- We should see from the ReadNotifications program the notifications: DYNAMIC_CONFIG_COMMITTED and DYNAMIC_CONFIG_SET
+- We should see from the ReadNotifications program the notifications: DYNAMIC_CONFIG_SAVED and DYNAMIC_CONFIG_SET
 - We should see 2 events in the TMC

 ```